utopia-os/utopia-ui/lib/README.md

 ![Utopia UI Components](Components.svg)

+### TextPreview

+The `TextPreview` component now accepts an optional `maxChars` property to limit the displayed text length.
+The default value is `100` characters.

 ## Map Component
 The map shows various Layers (like places, events, profiles ...) of Items at their respective position whith nice and informative Popup and Profiles.